Danish nationality law: Denmark

 Danish citizens residing in Denmark proper are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Danish embassy, Danish citizens have the right to get consular protection from the embassy of any other EU country present in that country.
 Danish citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.

 Greenland

 Greenland joined the European Economic Community along with Denmark proper in 1973 but left in 1985.
-Although Greenland is not part of the European Union, but remains associated with the EU through its OCT-status.
+Although Greenland is not part of the European Union, it remains associated with the EU through its OCT-status.
 Since Greenlanders hold Danish citizenship they enjoy the same rights as other Danish citizens regarding freedom of movement in the EU.
 This allows Greenlanders to move and reside freely within the EU.